AdobeDocs/federated-audience-composition.en/help/connections/home.md

 | StageName | The name of a pre-provisioned internal staging enviornment.
 This can be used in bulk loads instead of creating a new temporary stage. |

 >[!TAB Teradata]

+>[!NOTE]
+>
+>To connect with Teradata, you **must** complete various prerequisites, including installing database drivers.
+Please contact your Adobe Customer Care representative for more information.

 After selecting Teradata, you can add the following details: